 Regulatory Services COVID-19 Business Advice

 This page has been developed by the Environmental Health Team.
 Please note that the situation and guidance is evolving and whilst we endeavour to keep this page up to date, please refer to the Government’s website for the latest guidance.
+The Isle of Wight is in Tier 1 Medium Alert.

 The following paragraphs outline some of the key issues and provide links to external sources for further information.
 This list is not an exhaustive and does not constitute legal advice.